 Get more ideas for cleaning here.

 While the best way to achieve whiter teeth is likely to get professional teeth whitening, I looked into this at a recent dentist visit and professional whitening can be very pricey!
 So, home remedies for tooth discoloration may be a good idea for a whiter smile if your tooth stains are minor.

-As with anything related to your health, consult a professional to determine the best plan for your specific needs.
-Tooth decay / oral health is serious business!
+Consult a professional to determine the best plan for your specific needs.

 The good news is that there are simple ways beyond your standard toothpastes to brighten your smile!